alyric11/StudyPilot-BD/README.md

 # StudyPilot BD - NCTB Academic Companion (MVP)

-StudyPilot BD is a full-stack learning platform and academic companion designed specifically for school and college students in Bangladesh following the **NCTB (National Curriculum and Textbook Board)** syllabus.
+StudyPilot BD is a learning platform and academic companion designed specifically for school and college students in Bangladesh following the **NCTB (National Curriculum and Textbook Board)** syllabus.
 It supports **Classes IX, X, XI, and XII (SSC & HSC candidates)**.

 This Minimum Viable Product (MVP) has been refactored and structured to be simple, clean, and modular—specifically designed for a beginner developer (such as a Class XI student with knowledge of CS50P, HTML, JavaScript, SQL, and basic programming) to understand, maintain, and easily extend.